zenparsing/node-default-module-proposal/README.md

 1. If T is "import",
     1. If X/default.js is a file, load X/default.js as ES module text.
 STOP
     1. If X/package.json is a file,
-       1. Parse X/package.json, and look for "module" field.
+       1. Parse X/package.json, and look for "default" field.
        1. load X/(json module field) as ES module text.
 STOP
     1. NOTE: If neither of the above are a file, then fallback to legacy behavior
 1. If X/package.json is a file,